nice-digital/nice-icons/README.md

 ## Intro

-Nice-icons is a replacement for [NICE.Glyphs](http://nhsevidence.github.io/NICE.Bootstrap/Guide.Glyphs.html#charset).
+NICE Icons is a replacement for [NICE.Glyphs](http://nhsevidence.github.io/NICE.Bootstrap/Guide.Glyphs.html#charset).
 It is independent of Bootstrap and the Design System so can be used on its own.

 ### Guidance